 The water quality objectives for aquatic toxicity would apply to all inland surface waters, enclosed bays, estuaries, and coastal lagoons in California with aquatic life beneficial uses.
 The Provisions would not apply to ocean waters and non-enclosed bays such as Monterey Bay and Santa Monica Bay.

-Relationship to the Regional Water Quality Control Board Basin plans
+Relationship to the Regional Water Quality Control Board Basin Plans

-In accordance with Water Code section 13170, the Provisions supersede the Regional Water Quality Control Board Basin plans (Basin plans) to the extent of any conflict.
-In particular, the Provisions would supersede portions of the Regional Water Quality Control Board Basin plans (Basin plans) insofar as the Basin plans 1) specify methods of assessing compliance with any numeric or narrative water quality objectives for acute and chronic toxicity; 2) include toxicity testing and/or interpretation of toxicity testing results; or 3) are in conflict with the Provisions.
+In accordance with Water Code section 13170, the Provisions supersede a Regional Water Quality Control Board’s water quality control plan (also known as a basin plan) to the extent of any conflict.
+In particular, the Provisions would supersede portions of basin plans insofar as the basin plans 1) specify methods of assessing compliance with any numeric or narrative water quality objectives for acute and chronic toxicity; 2) regard aquatic toxicity testing or interpretation of aquatic toxicity testing results; 3) specify a numeric aquatic toxicity water quality objective that is not a site-specific water quality objective; or 4) are in conflict with the Provisions.
 The Provisions would also supersede Section 4 of the SIP and provide the Regional Water Quality Control Boards (Regional Water Boards) consistent requirements for monitoring and assessing compliance with toxicity water quality objectives.

-The Provisions would not supersede existing narrative toxicity water quality objectives nor site-specific toxicity water quality objectives in Basin plans.
-The Provisions also would not supersede any Basin plan provisions regarding the application of narrative toxicity water quality objectives used to derive chemicalspecific limits, targets, or thresholds.
+The Provisions would not supersede existing narrative toxicity water quality objectives nor site-specific toxicity water quality objectives in basin plans.
+The Provisions also would not supersede any basin plan provisions regarding the application of narrative toxicity water quality objectives used to derive chemical-specific limits, targets, or thresholds.
+Additionally, the Provisions would not supersede any total maximum daily loads (TMDLs) related to aquatic toxicity (including their implementation provisions) that were established prior to the effective date of the Provisions.

 Project Elements